roopekoo/Kinect3D/2.Filters/ClusterExtraction/README.md

 *filename* is required and defines the point cloud file to be read.

-*pointDistance* is the farthest distance allowed to the nearest pointr neigor.
+*pointDistance* is the farthest distance allowed to the nearest point neighbor.

 *minClusterSize* Is the minimum size of the cluster.